 Enforcement of Directions

-- 2.74.7 In most cases, directions will take immediate effect.
-In some cases, CCCS may allow the undertaking a period of time within which to comply with a direction. - 2.84.8 If there is non-compliance with a direction, CCCS may apply to register the direction with a District Court in accordance with the Rules of Court (Chapter
+4.7 In most cases, directions will take immediate effect.
+In some cases, CCCS may allow the undertaking a period of time within which to comply with a direction.

 12 Sections 69(2)(a) and (b) of the Act.